 JENNY LAKE LODGE DINING ROOM ($$$$)

-Executive Chef Josh Conrad and the talented Jenny Lake Lodge culinary team create menus that rival the finest restaurants across the country.
+The chef and talented culinary team of Jenny Lake Lodge create menus that rival the finest restaurants across the country.
 The dining room is so charming and the food so exceptional that many couples make this romantic experience an annual event.
 Reservations required.
 Jackets are recommended for dinner.

 Open daily from early June to early October, 7:30 a.m. to 10 a.m. for breakfast, 11:30 a.m. to 1:30 p.m. for lunch, and 6 p.m. to 10 p.m. for dinner.